 David Ortiz, OE-40 - Deputy Assistant Secretary, Energy Infrastructure Modeling and Analysis

 Prior to joining OE, Dr. Ortiz was a Senior Engineer and Policy Analyst at the RAND Corporation and a professor at the Pardee-RAND Graduate School.
-At RAND, Dr. Ortiz built a multi-million dollar program of research and analysis in energy technology and policy.
+At RAND, Dr. Ortiz built a multi-million dollar program of research and analysis in energy technology and policy focused on renewable and alternative fuels and systems.
 In 2006, in response to hurricanes Katrina and Rita, he led the RAND team that demonstrated a new approach to coastal planning for the U.S. Army Corps of Engineers and the State of Louisiana.
-The State of Louisiana subsequently adopted the approach, using it to develop its 2012 Louisiana Master Plan for a Sustainable Coast.
+The State of Louisiana subsequently adopted the approach, using it to develop its $50 billion, 50-year 2012 Louisiana Master Plan for a Sustainable Coast.
 In support of the 2012 Master Plan, David led a team of RAND researchers and modelers to develop a flood risk model.

-David earned the Ph.D. degree from the University of Michigan in Electrical Engineering in signals and systems.
+David earned the Ph.D. degree from the University of Michigan in Electrical Engineering in systems and control.
 He graduated cum laude from Princeton University, earning the B.S.E. degree in Mechanical and Aerospace Engineering.
 David is a member of IEEE, the IEEE Control Systems Society, and the IEEE Power and Energy Society.